 The most effective way to lock in a good night’s sleep is by practicing better sleep hygiene habits.
 Everything you do during the day impacts the way you sleep, including diet, exercise, and how long your naps last.

 To get back on track after several sleepless nights, it’s essential to establish a sleep schedule, limit alcohol and caffeine intake, avoid screens before bed, and make healthy dinner choices close to bedtime.

 When you slog through enough sleep-deprived nights and groggy mornings, a sedative might seem like the only solution.
 However, any kind of sedative, whether that’s alcohol or over-the-counter pills, may temporarily put you to sleep, but it’s essential to be aware of the potential side effects.

 A major concern is that after repeated use, you might find your tolerance waning and dependency increasing.
 Over time, you’ll find that you need a higher dose than what you were used to, which could eventually lead to sleeplessness.
 Instead of relying on sedatives, try your best to practice healthy sleep habits.

 Sleep deprivation can affect your quality of life, so it’s essential to implement solutions at the first sign.
 Don’t fret, though, because overcoming sleepless nights is possible.

-Shop the Puffy Weighted Blanket with these extra comfy benefits:
+Shop the best-rated Puffy Deluxe Weighted Blanket with these extra comfy benefits: